 It was why I had stayed away from the kitchen for so long after my mother died.
-My husband and I had traveled with our adult children from Cincinnati to Austin, so I wouldn’t be reminded of my mother in the kitchen during Christmas, though she had not cooked Christmas dinner before her dementia set in.
-We took turns rolling tamales and spooning out large quantities of creamy guacamole, and scrambled to make a few other breakfasts in a rented kitchen, but none of that counted.
+My husband and I had traveled with our adult children from Cincinnati to Austin, so I wouldn’t be reminded of my mother in the kitchen during Christmas, though she hadn’t cooked Christmas dinner since her dementia set in.
+We took turns rolling tamales and spooning out large quantities of creamy guacamole, and scrambled to make a few other breakfasts in a rented kitchen.
+None of that counted.
 I knew what I was doing—or not doing.

 Cooking on vacation was not like cooking in my own kitchen.
 I could mess up on vacation with a few easy excuses.
 But cooking in my kitchen, I could not run away from the truth.
 The truth of my mother’s death.
-It came to me in tablespoons and teaspoons—of a certain anise scent, the cut of a spring of oregano, the way I stirred with a wooden spoon, just the way she did.
-The way I spooned the sauce on a piece of leftover bread and sprinkled it with Romano cheese, “to taste what wasn’t absorbed,” she always said.
+It came to me in tablespoons and teaspoons—of a certain anise scent, the cut of a spring of oregano, the way I stirred with a wooden spoon just the way she did.
+The way I ladled the sauce on a piece of leftover bread and sprinkled the bread with Romano cheese “to taste what wasn’t absorbed,” she always said.